laurent-martin/aspera-hsts-operations/README.md

 #### Storing the certificate and private key

-The certificate chain and its key should be stored in a location accessible by **NGINX**.
+The certificate chain and its key should be stored in a location accessible by **Nginx**.
 It can be anywhere, including a standard location:

 ```bash